There’s no doubt that Kajabi and WordPress are great platforms to showcase your business and digital content.

-Although Kajabi offers multiple integrations, they primarily focus on making online course creation, marketing, and analyzing product insights accessible for you.
+Although Kajabi offers multiple integrations, they primarily focus on making online course creation, business marketing, and analyzing product insights accessible for you.

 Some useful Kajabi integrations are Mailchimp, ConvertKit, Google Analytics, and ClickFunnels.

-If you can’t find your favorite plugin from the natively integrated apps on Kajabi, you can use Zapier and connect more third-party apps.
+If you can’t find your favorite plugin from the natively integrated apps on Kajabi, you can use Zapier and connect to more third-party apps.